allisonburtch/Critical-Theory-of-Technology/syllabus.md

     * [Students]()

 ## Course description

+With contemporary society and our collective future irrevoably changed by ubiquitous technology, how, as makers, artists and technologists, do we frame the questions we ask ourselves about the world?
+This class is less focused on art or what others have made and more on the current state of mdoern society. is one immersed in technology.
+What was the vision of J.R.
+Licklider, ?
 As artists, makers and technologists, we do not create in a vaccuum.
 Why do we make what we make?
 There is a long history of theory that precedes us.
 What

 //how is politics, utopia and code a part of this?